particle-iot/docs/src/content/tutorials/device-cloud/webhooks.md

 ### Create a product webhook

 If you don't have one already, you'll need to [define a product](/guide/tools-and-features/console/#defining-a-product) before you will be able to create product webhooks.
-Currently, webhooks for products are in beta and will evolve over the coming months.

 Product webhook management can also be done from the [Particle Console](https://console.particle.io).
 To create a webhook, navigate to your product's hub on the console and click on the Integrations tab (<i class="im-integrations-icon"></i>).
 You'll see a very similar view to the Integrations hub as a developer.

 ![Product Integrations Hub](/assets/images/product-integrations-hub.png)
-<p class="caption">Product integrations are currently in public beta</p>

 Click on "New Integration" -> "Webhook."
 Again, the view will be very similar to what you would see in your developer console.
 However, you will notice that the "Devices" dropdown has been replaced by a checkbox.
 This has to do with responses to product webhooks, which we'll cover in the next section.